-• by both private and local authority employers.
+by both private and local authority employers.

-- as a design and build contract; - where bills of quantities are required; - where provisions are required to govern work carried out by named specialists; - where detailed control procedures are needed.

-43 This contract is similar to MW, as described above, but additionally provides for a Contractor's Designed Portion.
+- as a design and build contract; - where bills of quantities are required; - where provisions are required to govern work carried out by named specialists; - where detailed control procedures are needed including (but not limited to) detailed provisions governing extensions of time and loss and expense. - 46 This contract is similar to MW, as described above, but additionally provides for a Contractor's Designed Portion.